 The Center for Life exists to meet the urgent healthcare needs of those without insurance or enough income to afford professional care.
 This is accomplished through partnerships with other groups of professionals that volunteer to provide free medical, dental, and mental health services.

-Additionally, free health education classes are offered weekly to those needing our services.
-The Center for Life also utilizes volunteer advocates to assist clients through the process of applying for benefits and services for which they may qualify; as well as helping clients connect with primary care physicians and other providers once benefits are in place.
+The Center for Life also utilizes volunteer advocates to assist clients through the process of applying for benefits and services for which they may qualify.
 Our staff and volunteers seek to ensure that all Marion County residents have as much access as possible to healthcare and other related services.

 Our Shelter Program for those experiencing homelessness in Marion County providing a safe haven and transitional services for families, single women and children.
 Our shelter provides 100% support while residents stay with us.
 Case management is a critical part of our shelter program and residents meet with staff regularly to discuss tasks and goals to gain self-sufficiency.